MPoL-dev/MPoL/README.md

 # Installation

 Requires `python > 3.5`.
-Install the requirements (`numpy`, `scipy`, `torch`, `torchvision`)
+Install the requirements (`numpy`, `scipy`, `torch`, `torchvision`).
+You may consider [installing PyTorch individually](https://pytorch.org/) if you do/do not require CUDA support and want to fine tune your installation.
+Or, you could just do

     pip install -r requirements.txt

-You may also consider [installing PyTorch separately](https://pytorch.org/) if you do/do not require CUDA support and want to fine tune your installation.

-Download or git clone the MPoL repository and install:
+Download or `git clone` the MPoL repository and install:

     git clone https://github.com/iancze/MPoL.git
     cd MPoL